-Bosnia and Herzegovina: HPP Gornja Drina project will be majority owned by Serbian EPS9.
-November 2020. / SEE Energy News
+Bosnia and Herzegovina: HPP Gornja Drina project will be majority owned by Serbian EPS, SEE Energy News

 The decision to change the ownership structure of HES Gornja Drina, a project company established with Bosnian power utility ERS was made by the Government of the Republic of Srpska (RS), according to which Serbian state-owned power utility EPS will hold 51 % stake and ERS the remaining 49 %.
 Competition watchdogs in both Serbia and BiH approved this decision.